-"Societal well-being and benefit" refers to leadership and support-within the limits of an organization's resources of publicly important purposes.
-Such purposes might include improving education and health care in your community, pursuing environmental excellence, being a role model for socially important issues, practicing resource conservation, performing community service, improving industry and business practices, and sharing nonproprietary information.
+"Societal well-being and benefit" refers to leadership and support-within the limits of an organization's resources-of publicly important purposes.
+Such purposes might include improving education in your community, pursuing environmental excellence, practicing resource conservation, performing community service, and sharing quality-related information.
 Leadership as a role-model organization also entails influencing other organizations, private and public, to partner for these purposes.

 Managing societal responsibilities requires the organization to use appropriate measures and leaders to assume responsibility for those measures.